amyfrancis97/DrivR-Base/README.md

 # DrivR-Base

 ## Introduction and Overview
 The following repository contains scripts for extracting feature information for single nucleotide variants (SNV's) from different databases.
+The features included in this extraction process are the following:

+* 10 sequence conservation and uniqueness features from UCSC genome browser , includinP and PhastCons scores
+* 3 Variant Effect Predictor features, including amino acid prediction, consequence on transcripts, and distances to transcripts
+* 125 dinucleotide properties for wild-type and mutant nucleotide sequences
+* 5DNA shape properties

 ## Table of Contents